-0.14 Dice for Statistical Investigations
+0.15 Dice for Statistical Investigations

-Stigler's 1991 article Stochastic Simulation in the Nineteenth Century gives a very interesting account of the era before we had tables of, or machine generate-able', random numbers. $^{18}$
+Stigler's 1991 article Stochastic Simulation in the Nineteenth Century gives a very interesting account of the era before we had tables of, or machine generate-able', random numbers.
+24

 One of these methods is due to Francis Galton, published in 1890.
-You can find his description in a website devoted to him, http://galton.org/bib/JournalItem.aspx\action=view\id=193 or from the archives on the Nature website, or the link on the resources page.
+You can find his description in a website devoted to him, http://galton.org/bib/JournalItem.aspx_action=view_id=193 or from the archives on the Nature website, or the link on the resources page.

 - i.
 What if you were to replace his dice with pentakisdodecahedrons, i.e., polyhedra with 60 faces, 90 edges, and 32 vertices?
 What values would you write in the edges of Pentakisdodecahedron I and Pentakisdodecahedron II? - ii.
 In Monte Carlo work, 'back in the days when' we had to program our own and didn't like to have to program the Inverse Gaussian CDF, many statistical experimenters used the sum of 12 Uniform(0,1) independent random variables, minus 6, as a reasonable way of generating N(0,1) observations.
-(Box-Muller's method was another, provided the trig functions were built in). - Why do you think a sum of 12, rather than say 10, or 30, was used? - iii.
+(Box-Muller's method was another, provided the trig functions were built in).

+Why do you think a sum of 12, rather than say 10, or 30, was used?

+iii.
 Can you suggest any time-savings or improvements when using Galton's dice?

-$^{18} \rm Gosset$ (aka 'Student') preferred to simulate from 'real' data: see Hanley website on Gosset for pictures from his notebook.
+$^{2^{4}}$ Gosset (aka 'Student') preferred to simulate from 'real' data: see 'Gosset's 750 samples of size n=4' on JH's website devoted to Student.

-&quot;The measurements were written out on 3,000 pieces of cardboard, which were then very thoroughly shuffled and drawn at random.
+[&]quot;The measurements were written out on 3,000 pieces of cardboard, which were then very thoroughly shuffled and drawn at random.
 As each card was drawn its numbers were written down in a book, which thus contains the measurements of 3,000 criminals in a random order.
-Finally, each consecutive set of 4 was taken as a sample -750 in all - and the mean, standard deviation, and correlation of each sample determined."
+Finally, each consecutive set of 4 was taken as a sample - 750 in all - and the mean, standard deviation, and correlation of each sample determined."